How The North Face is endangering Bangladeshi garment workers

 Students and Workers Are Fighting Back

-- Students have successfully pressured Duke University, University of Pennsylvania, Temple University, New York University, Penn State University, Georgetown University, and Cornell University to require its licensees, including VF Corporation, to sign the Bangladesh Safety Accord.
-In response to this growing university action, eight college-logo apparel producers – Fruit of the Loom, Adidas, Knights Apparel, Top of the World, Zephyr Headwear, New Agenda, Cutter & Buck, and Ahead, LLC – have signed the Accord since students’ “End Deathtraps” campaign began in September.
+- Students have successfully pressured 27 universities – American, Arizona State, Brown, Columbia, Cornell, Duke, Emerson, George Washington, Georgetown, Grand Valley State, Macalester College, Massachusetts Institute of Technology, Northwestern, NYU, Oberlin, Penn State, Rutgers, Syracuse, Temple University, University of Edinburgh, University of Illinois-Chicago, University of Michigan, University of North Carolina at Chapel Hill, University of Pennsylvania, University of Washington-Seattle, University of Wisconsin-Madison, and Washington State University – to formally require their apparel brands to sign the Accord as a condition of producing university apparel.
+In response to this growing university action, over 16 college-logo apparel producers, including Fruit of the Loom, Adidas, Knights Apparel, Top of the World, Zephyr Headwear, New Agenda, and Cutter & Buck – have signed the Accord since students’ “End Deathtraps” campaign began in September.

 Start a campaign on your campus to End Deathtraps